This project involves measurement of voltages up to

 unsigned long currentMicros = micros();

-polarity = adcValue>zcp;
+polarity = adcValue > zcp;

 previousACmillis = currentMillis;

-unsigned long period = currentMicros - lastZeroCrossingTime; // Time between zero crossings
+unsigned long period = currentMicros - lastZeroCrossingTime;

 lastZeroCrossingTime = currentMicros;

-frequency = 1000000.0 / (period); // Period is in microseconds
+frequency = 1000000.0 / period;

 } else {